Theory of O'Connell descent

 This is beginning to look beyond coincidence.

-We then discovered a tragic 1806 story about a
+I discovered the tragic 1806 story of

 through her mother Ellen Tuohy.